GoldenSpade/layout_immediate_edge/readme.md

 Media-breakpoints: 350px, 576px, 768px, 992px, 1410px and more.

-The gallery in the header is written in pure Javascript.
-The images are automatically changed every 5 seconds.
-This parameter can be easily change in the script settings (there are comments in the script).

-The burger menu will be displayed on mobile devices.
+Modal window and accordion are written in pure Javascript.

-All transitions and hover-effects are performed with a 400ms delay.
-This parameter was moved to a variables in the "_vars" file.
+All transitions and hover-effects are performed with a 600ms delay.

-In total, to variables were moved: colors, transition durations and sizes of all fonts.

-One "sectionTitle" mixin was created and used for titles of blocks.

 The SASS preprocessor with SCSS syntax was used.